 Deaths Among Active Workers

-Four deaths occurred among male FEMP workers in 1999.
-Two deaths were due to cancer (colon/rectum and lung), one was due to an infection, and one to an accident.
-The deaths due to cancer were both in workers less than 55 years of age.
+Three deaths (two men and one woman) occurred among FEMP workers in 2000.
+The deaths were due to lung cancer, a heart / circulatory disorder, and asthma.
+The deaths were all in workers less than age 55.

 OSHA-Recordable Events